henrietta-k/adapt-learning-wiki/Home.md

 * Read our [Development Standards](/adaptlearning/documentation/blob/master/01_cross_workstream/developer_requirements.md) - feel free to raise pull requests against this if you disagree with any!

 ## Adapt Authoring Tool
-As well as the Adapt Framework we are working on a web based authoring tool.
+As well as the Adapt Framework we have created a web based authoring tool.
 The [Developer documentation](/adaptlearning/adapt_authoring/wiki) can be found on its wiki

 ## The Adapt Project
 For wider discussions about the Open Source project, and additional information about our vision and strategy, you should visit the [Adapt Community Site](https://community.adaptlearning.org/)